iamvee/FG42/README.md

 # You can clone it where ever your want
 $ cd ~/.fg42/
 $ make install
+# Run fg42, It will download and build some lisp dependencies on the first execution.
+$ fg42
 ```
 Since the installer script uses `sudo`, during the installation process,
 you'll have to enter your password.
 Make sure that you're user account has